GluuFederation/docs-ce-prod/docs/source/authn-guide/customauthn.md

 [Interception scripts](../admin-guide/custom-script.md) enable you to customize many aspects of your Gluu Server identity and access management service.

-This tutorial explains how to write an interception script to implement a two-step out-of-band authentication using username / password as the first step, and Twilio to send an SMS with a one-time password (OTP) as the second step.
-At the end of this tutorial, you should have a better understanding of how to write your own custom scripts.
+This tutorial explains how to write an interception script to implement a two-step out-of-band authentication using username / password for step 1, and a one-time password (OTP) sent via SMS using [Twilio](https://www.twilio.com/) for step 2.

-For reference, review the completed Twilio custom authentication script [here](https://raw.githubusercontent.com/GluuFederation/oxAuth/master/Server/integrations/twilio_sms/twilio2FA.py).
+For reference, review the completed [OTP authentication script](https://raw.githubusercontent.com/GluuFederation/oxAuth/master/Server/integrations/twilio_sms/twilio2FA.py).

 !!!
 Warning
-    Be aware that while testing authentication scripts you may lock yourself out of web the UI.
+    While testing authentication scripts, you may lock yourself out of web the UI.
 It's always advised to test authentication scripts in a separate incognito browser.
 If you do find yourself locked out, follow [these steps](../operation/faq.md#revert-authentication-method) to revert the authentication method.

 ## Suggested Development Environment